Contributing Schools and Faculties

 Click on the section headings to show/hide more information.

-This program is available to students who have completed all 1000, 2000 3000 level courses of the Bachelor of Psychology and wish to graduate with the three year BPsycSc.
+This program is available to students who have completed all 1000, 2000 3000 level courses of the Bachelor of Psychology (Program Code 11394) or the Bachelor of Psychology (Honours) (Program Code 12362) and wish to graduate with the three year BPsycSc.
 A Bachelor of Psychological Science provides students with psychological insights about human nature which are both interesting and relevant to everyday life.

 All students can now enrol in an undergraduate Diploma in Languages alongside their main degree program.
 This diploma will enhance proficiency in another language or languages, and will increase international career opportunities.
 Subject to course availability, this additional program will generally add an extra year to studies, and students will graduate with a Diploma in Languages as well as their other degree.
 Please note that all language courses are held on campus (face to face) at Callaghan.

-1) Students currently in the Bachelor of Psychology 4 year program who elect to exit their degree with an accredited 3 year degree may contact the relevant Program Officer to request to exit with the Bachelor of Psychological Science award.
+1) Students currently in the Bachelor of Psychology (Program Code 11394) or the Bachelor of Psychology (Honours) (Program Code 12362) 4 year programs who elect to exit their degree with an accredited 3 year degree may contact the relevant Program Advisor to request to exit with the Bachelor of Psychological Science award.

-2) Students do not meet the academic requirements for progress to the 4th year of the Bachelor of Psychology will graduate with the Bachelor of Psychological Science.
+2) Students do not meet the academic requirements for progress to the 4th year of the Bachelor of Psychology (Program Code 11394) or the Bachelor of Psychology (Honours) (Program Code 12362) will graduate with the Bachelor of Psychological Science.

 Mathematics and Biology.